Wigwam Brook Wildlife Sanctuary, Litchfield

 There are a lot of unique little places around town, and I’ve had fun over the years exploring them.

 I can’t pretend a walk around the Litchfield Hills Audubon Society’s Wigwam Brook Wildlife Sanctuary is on par with some of the other stuff hidden around town, but it is interesting nonetheless.
+There are two loop trails here, which I hiked three years apart.

 Imagine my surprise to find another car in the parking lot on a Tuesday afternoon in the middle of nowhere, Litchfield.
 The trail here is a “square loop” on a hillside.